Windsack/systems-that-degrade-gracefully/README.md

 # Systems That Degrade Gracefully

+**© Matthias Baier — CC BY-NC 4.0**
+Public notebook.
+Not a product.
+Not advice.
+Not for commercial use.
+**Public by default, proprietary by choice.**

+---

 This repository is a public notebook about building systems that continue to work
-when assumptions break, inputs degrade, or components fail — and where predictable behavior still matters.
+when assumptions break, inputs degrade, or components fail — and where predictable behaviour still matters.

 It is not a product repository.
 It contains no complete implementations and no proprietary details.